JordanCWard/Elist/README.md

 <img width="500" alt="AOV and Refund Rate - Scatter Plot" src="https://github.com/user-attachments/assets/f00b746c-3551-4532-b713-b34082254550">
 <img width="254" alt="Highest Refund Rate 5+ Orders" src="https://github.com/user-attachments/assets/4aad9df8-1088-4584-9f96-5c6517b47eb5">
 <img width="254" alt="Highest Refund Rate 100+ Orders" src="https://github.com/user-attachments/assets/5a1620ec-811b-424f-a0ad-a5e3d7c532a0">

-The ThinkPad Laptop (12%) and MacBook Air Laptop (11%) have the highest refund rates.
-A strong correlation (R-squared = 0.8843) exists between average order value and refund rate, indicating that higher-priced items tend to have higher refund rates.
-Conduct a detailed analysis of the ThinkPad Laptop and MacBook Air Laptop to identify the underlying reasons for their high refund rates.
-Explore strategies to address potential issues such as product quality, customer expectations, or post-purchase support to reduce refunds.
-Continue tracking the relationship between average order value and refund rates to ensure these trends remain within acceptable parameters for higher-priced products.
-There are 5 countries with 5 or more orders with a refund rate of at least 20%.
-This should be looked into even though they don't have many orders.
-There are 8 countries with 100 or more orders with a refund rate of at least 7%.
-This should be looked into to decrease the refund rate.

 #### Findings:
 - **High Refund Rates for Specific Laptops:** The ThinkPad Laptop has the highest refund rate at 12%, followed closely by the MacBook Air Laptop at 11%.